Best Litter Box Accessories That Actually Make Cleaning Easier

 • Place the mat where your cat actually steps out, not just in front of the box

-• Keep the scoop and disposal system close so you’re not walking back and forth
+• Keep the scoop and disposal system close so you are not walking back and forth

 • Avoid placing the box in tight, enclosed spaces where odor builds up quickly